Blog

 Step 2: Education and training

 Crucially, be realistic about the timescales involved.
-The time to get to value with digital shelf tools is very quick, but they contain a lot of information – it may take weeks for a user to become a full expert.
+The time to get to value with digital shelf tools is very quick, but they contain a lot of information—it may take weeks for a user to become a full expert.

 In our experience, it’s best to start with some intensive bursts of training to create a baseline of understanding and build from there.
 We typically provide 2-4 hours of focused training to get users up to speed on basic functionality, so they can start driving value straight away.

 After that, we work with individual teams and users to identify common use cases and teach them how to utilize the new tools for those.
 The training and education can be fairly light-touch at this stage.
-A few hours a month are enough to ensure your teams are successfully integrating the new technology into their everyday routines.
+A few hours a month is enough to ensure your teams are successfully integrating the new technology into their everyday routines.
 Need a refresher on a digital shelf analytics feature?
 Our platform includes rich eLearning capabilities that can be easily accessed by platform users.

 Having said that, you do need to carve out some time.
-We’re all busy people – if you want users to learn a new tool, you need to make sure you’ve freed up time for them to do so.
+We’re all busy people; if you want users to learn a new tool, you need to make sure you’ve freed up time for them to do so.

-Step 3: Pilot implementation
+Step 3: Pilot implementation of new technology

 The focus at this stage is often solely on technical capability, but do take the opportunity to test education and training materials if you can.